syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.

-## Adding the data grid in Xamarin.Android through designer
+## Adding the data grid in Xamarin.Android using designer

 To add the data grid through designer, follow the steps: